How to Create Don Draper Magic – Re-imagining The Marketing Pitch

 Contrived in its conception, the pitch focuses entirely on the exploitation of the fundamental components of the human experience.

-It capitalizes on our need for love, affection, and togetherness as a means for creating a strong personal connection between the consumer and the product.
+It capitalizes on our need for love, affection, and intimacy as a means for creating a strong personal connection between the consumer and the product.

 “Nostalgia….” he says.
 “It’s delicate but potent”.

 The photos he shows in the pitch are of him and his own family, but the intense feeling of yearning he creates is universal.

 Whether you’re the Kodak execs, Harry Crane, or a random viewer of the show like we are, it’s the faces of your loved ones that you see in the images.
 And the empath within you instantly begins to ache.

 By looking within himself and exploiting his own vulnerability, Don Draper preys on yours.